Afro Basaldella

-Afro Libio Basaldella (March 4, 1912 – July 24, 1976) was an Italian painter and educator in the post-World War II period.
-He began as a member of the Scuola Romana, and worked together with Alberto Burri and Lucio Fontana.
+Afro Libio Basaldella (March 4, 1912 – July 24, 1976) was one of the most important Italian painters in the post-World War II period.
+He began as a member of the Scuola Romana, and then embracing [informal] [abstraction], worked and had great international success together with Alberto Burri and Lucio Fontana.
 He was generally known by the single name, "Afro".

 Early life and education

 Born on March 4, 1912, in Udine, Italy.
 Afro first showed his work when he was sixteen, alongside the paintings of his artist brothers, Dino and Mirko.
 Two years later he and Dino won a scholarship to study art in Rome, under a stipend from the Marangoni Arts Foundation in Udine.

 Career

 By 1933 he was exhibiting, along with fellow Friulians Bosisio, Pittino e Taiuti, at the Galleria del Milione in Milan.
 In 1935 he participated in the Rome Quadriennale art exhibition, and he showed his work several times at the Venice Biennale.
 Afro followed the School of Rome, creating murals.
 In 1936, he received a commission to paint for the Udine opera house.
 In 1937, collaborating with Corrado Cagli, he worked on large murals for the World Exhibition held in Paris.

 Afro's first personal exhibition was held in 1937 at the Galleria del Cometa in Rome.
 He traveled to the island of Rhodes to paint frescoes for the Hôtel des Roses.
 In 1941, he was awarded a lectureship for mosaic painting at the Venetian Academy of Fine Arts.
 By the late 1930s, Afro's painting began a migration from a crisp realist style to increasingly cubist, expressionistic, and abstract painting.
 After the war, his paintings, retain figurative titles, but reflect increasing neo-cubist patches, influenced by his exposure to Arshile Gorky in New York.

 In 1950, he travelled to New York City, and began a twenty-year collaboration with the Catherine Viviano Gallery.
-Dore Ashton wrote about Afro in 1955 in Art Digest: “Like most Italians, Afro knows how to celebrate.
-The fanciful, ebullient side of his nature emerges in the high-keyed recent paintings—those in which he allowed himself the most freedom and spontaneity to date.
-In these, he celebrates the delights of senses”.
+Through Viviano, Afro met the collector Stanley Seeger and American artist Joseph Glasco who later let him stay in his Taos home.

 Afro was shown in an exhibition called The New Decade: 22 European Painters and Sculptors, which toured the United States.
 His work was included at documenta 1 in Kassel, Germany.
 Afro aligns with Mattia Moreni, Antonio Corpora, Ennio Morlotti, Renato Birolli, Giuseppe Santomaso, Giulio Turcato, and Emilio Vedova, previous members of the "Fronte nuovo delle Arti", together they form the "Gruppo degli Otto" (Group of Eight) also known as "Otto Pittori Italiani" (The Italian Eight).